DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 In this arc, the players must locate the den of the Barovian werewolf pack, which holds the *Holy Symbol of Ravenkind* as foretold by Madam Eva.
 If the players previously uncovered the location of Baron Dmitri Krezkov’s son, Ilya, in ***Arc J: The Walls of Krezk***, Baron Krezkov also asks them to rescue him from the werewolves’ clutches, promising sanctuary and aid if they do.

 With the aid of Ezmerelda d’Avenir, the players can track the werewolf den to a quiet crag on the northwestern shore of Lake Baratok.
-During a nighttime stakeout on the edge of the Svalich Wood, the players must wait until the pack emerges to hunt, then slip into the den and bypass any lingering guards before pushing through to the shrine of Mother Night.
+During a nighttime stakeout on the edge of the Svalich Wood, the players must wait until the pack emerges to hunt, then slip into the den and bypass or defeat any lingering guards before pushing through to the shrine of Mother Night.

 There, the players meet Zuleika Krezkova—a **werewolf** cleric of Mother Night and the elder sister of Baron Dmitri Krezkov.
 Zuleika is the mate of Emil Toranescu: the former **werewolf** pack leader that Kiril Stoyanovich deposed when Strahd awoke from his slumber.
-Zuleika agrees to lift Mother Night’s protection from the shrine and allow the players to retrieve the *Holy Symbol of Ravenkind* and win Ilya’s freedom if they first rescue Emil from the dungeons of Castle Ravenloft.
+Zuleika agrees to lift Mother Night’s protection from the shrine and allow the players to retrieve the *Holy Symbol of Ravenkind* and win Ilya’s freedom if they also free her and promise to rescue Emil from the dungeons of Castle Ravenloft.

-Should the players succeed in retrieving Emil from the dungeons, he asks the players to aid him in battle against Kiril to regain his place as leader of the pack.
-If the players win, Emil promises to end the pack’s hunts against the people of Barovia, and allows them to take Ilya peacefully back to Krezk.
 # L1.
 Finding the Den
 The players can locate the werewolves’ den in one of two ways:

 * They can recruit the monster hunter Ezmerelda d’Avenir to their cause in [[Arc K - The Fallen Abbey]].
 (After tracking Ilya Krezkov and the werewolf pack for the past several days, Ezmerelda strongly suspects that Ilya is a captive within the den.)
 Upon joining the players, Ezmerelda asks them to aid her in investigating the werewolves' den the following day.
-* They can use the _suggestion_ spell or similar magic to compel the werewolves in [[Act I - Into the Mists/Arc C - Into the Valley]] or [[Arc E - The Missing Vistana]] to lead them to the den.
+* They can use the _suggestion_ spell or similar magic to compel the werewolves in [[Act I - Into the Mists/Arc C - Into the Valley|Arc C - Into the Valley]] or [[Arc E - The Missing Vistana]] to lead them to the den.

 In the former case, before she leads the players to the den, Ezmerelda proposes the following plan:

 * First, she will lead the players to her wagon at Lake Baratok to retrieve some supplies—specifically, a *spell scroll of major image* (in case they need a distraction), a *spell scroll of remove curse* (in case any of them is bitten), a spyglass (to keep watch), and 10 silvered crossbow bolts (to restock their quivers).
 * Second, she and the players will set up camp in the hollow and wait until nightfall for the werewolf pack to exit the den to hunt.
 * Third, once the werewolf pack has left the den, she and the players will infiltrate the werewolf den to rescue Ilya from his captivity.

+> [!abstract]+ **Robbing Ez**
+> If the players stole from Ezmerelda's wagon in [[Arc E - The Missing Vistana]], she is irritated at their audacity until her belongings are returned.
+Although she might hold a minor grudge if the players make insufficient apologies for the burglary, she forgives the players freely if they honestly claim to have been acting with the best of intentions.
 # L2.
 Lake Baratok
 If the players agree to accompany Ezmerelda to Lake Baratok to retrieve some supplies from her wagon, the area is as described in [[Arc E - The Missing Vistana]].